 Enrolling devices into management

 For mobile device operating systems including iOS, Android and Windows Phone, you must always enroll devices.
-However, how you enroll devices depends on your organization's needs:
+How you enroll devices depends on your organization's needs:

 |Enrollment type||BYOD||CYOD||Shared device with manager account||Shared device without a user account|